pvernier/pykobo/README.md

 The form's data is returned as a pandas DataFrame making it easy to integrate in your workflow for further cleaning, filtering, aggregatation, etc...

 ## Functionalities
-For an identified user, pykobo can:
+Pykobo can:
-* Get the list of forms he has access to
+* Get the list of forms a user has access to
 * Fetch the data of a form (with names or labels for the columns and choices) as a pandas DataFrame
 * Download a form in XLS or XML format